-If you're getting any costings or calculations from us for a nanny share at Koru Kids, we always include the cost of taxes so there are no nasty surprises.
-For our after school service the cost is always £13 per hour which includes any taxes that might be due.
+If you’re getting any costings or calculations from us for a nanny share at Koru Kids, we always include the cost of taxes so there are no nasty surprises.
+For our after school service the price starts at £13.50 per hour which includes any taxes that might be due.
 However, unfortunately not everyone does this.
-So if you're comparing costs across various options, do make sure you know whether taxes are included or not.
+So if you’re comparing costs across various options, do make sure you know whether taxes are included or not.
 Tax and national insurance can make a difference of up to 60% on the total headline cost so it’s important to understand their impact.

 Sick pay and maternity pay

 Parents often ask about sick and maternity pay obligations.
 In practice these are rarely paid and — again — we’ll do all the paperwork associated with them.
 Just in case you’re someone who really likes to understand the detail, here are some headlines of how each of these work.

 You have to pay your nanny after 3 days of being sick